italiangrid/storm/release-notes/StoRM-v1.11.13.md

 This amount of time can be configured through the property `expired.request.time` which is already used for other asynch requests cleared by the Garbage Collector.

+* adds the ability to generate a storage usage JSON report, following the rules and format defined by WLCG.

 #### Released components

 {% include list-components.liquid %}